Actindo-AG/Documentation/Channels/Integration/01d_Amazon.md

 11. Click the *UCS shipping provider* drop-down list for the default shipping option in the *Assigned shipping provider* column and select the applicable shipping provider.
 All available shipping providers are displayed in the list.

-    > [Info] The default shipping provider is used a fallback shipping provider for all shipping options that have no shipping provider assigned.
+    > [Info] The default shipping provider is used as a fallback shipping provider for all shipping options that have no shipping provider assigned.

 12. Click the *UCS shipping provider* drop-down list for each shipping option in the *Assigned shipping provider* column and select the applicable shipping provider.
 All available shipping providers are displayed in the list.
 If no shipping provider is selected, the default shipping provider applies.